Zhaoxaing1126/GreenTransitionHDT/README.md

 # GreenTransitionHDT
 GreenTransitionHDT is a comprehensive policy evaluation model for the green freight transition for heavy-duty trucks(HDTs).
 This repository includes the emission estimation model for CO~2~ and air pollutant emissions and the ARIMA statistical prediction model.
-For more details, see the article "An Integrated Pathway Towards Timely Green Transition of Heavy-duty Trucks in China".
+For more details, see the article "Reducing the Road Freight Emissions through Integrated Strategy in the Port Cities".

 ## *Note:
 This source is not a Python package.
 Users should run the code in a Python environment.
 In addition, several Python packages are required as shown in **System Requirements**.